mintapi/mintapi/README.md

 **Please note** that due to data changes on the Mint.com side as well as various new features and changes on the mintapi side, *there are several breaking changes in 2.0*.
 Please see [the CHANGELOG](https://github.com/mintapi/mintapi/blob/main/CHANGELOG.md#20) for details.

-## Community

-Please [join us on Discord](https://discord.gg/YjJEuJRAu9) to get help or just chat with fellow mintapi users :)

 ## Installation

 Ensure you have Python 3 and pip (`easy_install pip`) and then: